fletchto99/unifi-tips/README.md

 # Firmware updates

 When updating everything in the `/opt` directory will be reset and all applications will be uninstalled.
-Before proceeding with the upgrade I recommend backing up your DNScrypt config as well as your wireguard configs in `/config/auth/wireguard`.
+Before proceeding with the upgrade I recommend backing up your DNScrypt config (`/config/dns/dnscrypt-proxy.toml`) as well as your wireguard configs (`/config/auth/wireguard`).
 I should note that the wireguard configs will survive the upgrade but I would recommend backing up everything just in case.
 It's okay that the `config.gateway.json` is still customized during the upgrade, this won't break anything.
 After the upgrade is complete all you need to do is follow the steps for each application above to re-install the application.

+To automate the upgrade process, after the update has completed you will noticed that the USG will be sitting in a "provisioning" state.
+That's because the usg doesn't have the `wg0` interface.
+Simply run the update script `/config/scripts/update/update.sh` to re-install the required software which will re-create the interface.

 # Misc commands